circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ### Sauce Labs Browser Testing Orb Example

-CircleCI has developed a Sauce Labs browser testing orb that enables you to open a Sauce Labs tunnel before performing any browser testing.
+Sauce Labs provide a browser testing orb for use with CircleCI that enables you to open a Sauce Labs tunnel before performing any browser testing.
 An example of running parallel tests using this orb is shown below:

 {% raw %}
 ```yaml